Orange Ginger Glazed Carrots – or Sunshine Carrots

 Memories in the Kitchen.

 My most prized possessions are the handwritten cookbooks that I have from my Grandmother.
 My favorite recipes are the ones that she used to painstakingly teach me.
 The first thing I remember cooking on my own was her cheese souffle recipe.
 Grandma was taking a nap and I decided to surprise her.
 Man did I make a mess of her kitchen, but I’m so glad to say she was nothing but complimentary of my skill.
 She didn’t have an egg left in the house… or cheese… or flour.
 She never said a word of criticism, just love.
+I thoroughly enjoyed playing with fillet knives and hurting my fingers, which I later on realized were marks of memories and developing cooking standards.

 Even before that, I used to assist her in the kitchen sitting on a stool that shook so bad that she called it the precarious stool.
 We made cookies, cakes, salads, dinner.
 She taught me little French songs and we would laugh.
 She was my best friend and our lives revolved around the food we made together.
 This is what she passed to me, that and the confidence that I was loved beyond measure.
 That is what cooking and recipes should be to our loved ones.
 That is what Orange Ginger Glazed Carrots are to me.